seanivore/freelance-payments/assets/docs/MODULAR_REFACTOR_PLANNING.md

   * **Transform the monolithic automation system into a highly modular, self-documenting architecture where**

     - Each Stripe API call = one Python script
-    - Git-based conditionals → Explicit `updated` flags
+    - Git-based conditionals → Explicit `sync` flags
     - Redundant data eliminated
     - Mirrors Stripe's object model (use their vocabulary)
     - File structure reveals the logic